chrismcginlay/eduduck/INSTALL.md

   $ git clone git@github.com:mrintegrity/eduduck.git ~/coding/eduduck
   (You may of course need to add an ssh key to your github if its a new OS install)

+8. Install and set up MySQL

+GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, ALTER, INDEX ON ED_DEV.* TO ED_DEV@LOCALHOST IDENTIFIED BY 'whatever';

-8. Build the search index for django-haystack
+9. Build the search index for django-haystack

 If this is a staging or production install then we are using the elasticsearch backend for django-haystack, so on installation, you need to build the search index one time: